jncraton/sql-basics/readme.md

 ### Games Table

-Your script will creates a table named `games` with an autoincrementing integer primary key called `id`,  a `name` text field that must always be assigned a value, and a `times_played` field that defaults to zero and must always have a value.
+Your script will create a table named `games` with an autoincrementing integer primary key called `id`,  a `name` text field that must always be assigned a value, and a `times_played` field that defaults to zero and must always have a value.

 Your script will insert the following games into the table: